 Proper nutrition is necessary for young kids’ growth, and the healthy decision-making skills and eating habits they develop at a young age can set them up for success down the road.
-By teaching kids to eat a healthy, wholesome diet, you can encourage a positive relationship with food that can last a lifetime.
+By teaching kids to eat a healthy, wholesome diet, you can encourage a positive relationship with food that lasts a lifetime.

 But this is easier said than done.
 As your little ones grow, so do their personalities and opinions, which are sure to come out at mealtime.
-As a parent, you can be equipped with the skills to help navigate picky eating habits, but you can also set your children up for success by feeding them meals that are familiar and nutritious.

-Meals From Our Summer Seasonal Menu
+Meals From Our Fall Seasonal Menu

 Meals From Our Favorites Menu